 On February 15, 2022, the Company announced the retention of Mr. Richard Andrews for corporate development services.
-Mr. Andrews will provide corporate development services and be compensated at a rate of US\$7,500 per month.
+Mr. Andrews will provide corporate development services and will be compensated at a rate of US\$7,500 per month once services commence.
 Additionally, he was granted 525,000 stock options with an exercise price of \$0.21.